fixm-ccb/fixm-user-manual-4.3.0-testing/docs/ats-message-to-fixm-mapping/translating-ffice-fixm-messages-to-ats-messages.md

 COM/NAV/approach aid equipment for the route to be flown is carried and serviceable". `S` is not specific to navigation or communication capabilities.
-As such, FIXM represents standard equipment and capabilities via class `StandardCapabilitiesIndicator` that is associated with `FlightCapabilities`.
+As such, FIXM represents standard equipment and capabilities via the class `StandardCapabilitiesIndicator` that is associated with `FlightCapabilities`.

 ##### PBN Approved